 81. Will Smith knew that people would call him by his Fresh Prince of Bel-Air character name for the rest of his life, so he named the character Will Smith.

-82. While Tupac was in high school, his friend got shot while playing with the gun.
-Tupac then wrote his first rap, which was about gun control.
+82. While Tupac was in high school, his friend got shot while playing with a gun.

-84. While the Nintendo 64 was in development, its code name was Project Reality.
+84. While the Nintendo 64 was in development, its code name was "Project Reality."

 85. Back in 1997, a band called Kara’s Flowers performed on Beverly Hills 90210.
-They're now called Maroon 5.

 87. Marilyn Manson originally performed with friends like Madonna, Wayne Gacy, and Olivia Newton Bundy.